 A high CBD concentration can also help mitigate a negative THC experience by creating a weakened binding affinity for THC at receptor sites.
 With both CBD and THC present, many find they can also lower their overall dose to get the same relief they would get at higher doses of those cannabinoids in isolation.

-Inhalants, like smoking and vaping, offer fast acting effects with shorter duration than edibles.
-If you’re new to cannabis or it’s been a while:
+Inhalants, like smoking and vaping, offer fast-acting effects with shorter duration than edibles.

 - Start LOW and go SLOW.
 A puff or two will do, with at least 10-15 minutes between sessions.